-London Fashion Weeks, known for presenting the most creative and exciting catwalk shows, is at full blaze as we speak.
-Although it is quite a short week, from the 14th to the 18th September, it is a crucial week in the fashion calendar and will leave its mark with the big news: the LFW Spring 2019 is the first Fashion Week in the world to be completely fur-free!
+London Fashion Week, known for presenting the most creative and exciting catwalk shows, is at full blaze as we speak.
+Although it is quite a short week, from the 14th to the 18th of September, it is a crucial week in the fashion calendar and will leave its mark with the big news: the LFW Spring 2019 is the first Fashion Week in the world to be completely fur-free!

-Peta has organised protests pressuring designers against fur in fashion for quite some time now, and the BFC received a public petition from another British animal rights activists group with 308.422 signatures asking them to ban fur from LFW.
+Peta has organised protests pressuring designers against fur in fashion for quite some time now.
+Additionally, the BFC received a public petition regarding fashion week from another British animal rights activists group with 308.422 signatures asking for a fur-free LFW.
 But that’s not all, the British Fashion Council is also encouraging brands to make “ethical choices when it comes to their selection of materials and supply chain”, in other words, the BFC is setting high standards of sustainability, fair-trade and ethical sourcing which are all vital pillars of the future of fashion.

-Wendy Higgins, from the Humane Society International UK, said that “It is truly symbolic that London should be leading the way, in the same way, that the UK led the way with the world’s first fur farming ban in 2000, and in the same way, we hope the British government will lead the way by banning fur imports.
-The future is fur-free.”
+“It is truly symbolic that London should be leading the way, in the same way, that the UK led the way with the world’s first fur farming ban in 2000, and in the same way, we hope the British government will lead the way by banning fur imports.
+The future is fur-free.”Wendy Higgins, from the Humane Society International UK.

 Image via Shutterstock